fidesosu/passelimerit-docs/parts/responses/index.md

 |500|Internal Server Error|Stacktrace|Should not happen.
 An alert is generated and sent to our development team.|
 :::info From february 8, the new output format for the API:

-The previous output is a string containing `JSON`.
+The old output was a string containing `JSON`.

 ```text
 Status code:  200  —  OK